Sacrosanct Gospel

 I Have A Gospel Dream – Revisiting Dr. King’s Famous Address

-I am a child of the civil rights movement.
+i-have-a-dream-martin-luther-king-c101208712I am a child of the civil rights movement.
 I grew up as a minority white kid in inner city Atlanta, Georgia during the volatile season of the late 1960s and early 70s.
 The desegregation movement sent me, along with a hand full of white kids, to the previously all black Elementary School known as C.D.
 Hubert.
 My sixth grade year, on the first day of class, Coretta Scott King, Dr. Martin Luther King’s wife, spoke at C.D.
 Hubert to encourage us to embrace one another and to remember the reason her husband died.
 We ended that meeting as we did every all-school meeting, with students and teachers, black and white, raising their hands together and singing in on voice – “We shall overcome”

 However, as a ‘minority’ white kid, I sometimes became the face of the enemy.
 In 1977 I attended a brand new school named Martin Luther King Middle.
 The week that the miniseries “Roots” was aired on television, I was attacked five times by angry black kids who blamed me for American slavery.
 I also suffered at the hands of a few racist teachers in the days when it was legal to spank children who forgot to finish their homework.
 My spankings tended to be much worse.
 In fact, one beating was so severe that it left me with deep bruises on my legs and backside.
-My mother saw to it that the teacher resigned.
 Yet, somehow, in the midst of all of that drama, I avoided becoming a racist.
 I didn’t hate black people.
 Somehow I was able to see that the major differences in people were not determined by the color of their skin, as Dr. King so eloquently puts it in his “I Have a Dream” speech, but by the content of their character.
 In the world that I grew up in, there were mean and evil and broken black people, and there were mean and evil and broken white people.

 Favorite Lewis Quote #8 – The Land of Safe